When is a Fever too High – Isn’t Dangerous

 5. Drugs

-If the fever continues unchecked, or your body doesn’t answer treatment, the fever may rise into the zone.
-Some medical conditions that don’t involve low fevers are associated with high-grade fever.
+If the fever continues unchecked, or your body doesn’t respond to treatment, the fever may rise into the zone.
+Some medical conditions that don’t involve low fevers are associated with high-grade fevers.
 Some of these are:

 2. Thyroid storm